 Do you feel overwhelmed with (fill in the blank)

 I could keep adding to the list but I’m sure you get the idea of what I’m talking about.
 We seem to be drowning in too much everything!
 It is the cause of a huge amount of the stress people have come to accept as normal.

 Recently this overload has been recognized as the cause of terrible stress, resulting in poor physical and mental health.
 One of the biggest problems is the overload of social media.
 Are smartphones really a smart idea?

 Great that the problem has been identified.
 Next comes the challenge of what to do about it.
 It is pretty easy to find some help today.
 There are books, articles, videos, even entire websites devoted to returning to a simpler lifestyle.
 You will easily find much on the subject of living better with less, minimalism, and many practical tips to make much-needed changes.

-However, I do not think we have explored the problem from the Christian perspective.
+However, I do not think we have exposed the problem of too much within the Christian community.
 Many of us are living with an overload in areas like Bible study, prayer, Church activities… There is a constant flood of information, too many choices, and excessive social media options available to the believer today!
 The availability of all things “Christian” sounds good, but is it all too much?
 I think so.
 What do you think?
 The explosion of instantly available materials, social media and more in the Christian world has contributed to our loss of focus.
 We begin to drift from the simple basics of our faith.

 What comes to mind when you think of the word SIMPLE?